denalitherapeutics/napari-mito-hcs/README.md

   `Geometry` and `Texture` must be selected to calculate the final spot to ridge ratio feature used by `Mito HCS`.
 Other statistics may also be useful for different mitochondrial phenotypes.
 8. Click `Save Stats` to save per-mitochondria measurements to an Excel spreadsheet.

 Test out the segmentation pipeline on a few images from your data set (for instance, try the same parameters on `Open Sample > napari_mito_hcs > Mito HCS Example (KO)`).
-Once you're happy with how the pipeline performs on several images, select `Save Config` to write the parameters out to a TOML file that can be used for batch processing.
+Once you're happy with how the pipeline performs on several images, select `Save Config` to write the parameters out to a TOML configuration file that can be used for batch processing.

-If you have parameters saved from a previous setting, you can reload them using the `Load Config`.
+If you have parameters saved from a previous session, you can reload them using `Load Config`.

 ## Batch Processing